Moment expansion method for composite open quantum systems including a damped oscillator mode: Analysis of numerical accuracy

 \subsection{Eigenbasis of the position quadrature operator}

 So far, we have used the Fock basis to represent the oscillator state.
 In this subsection, we consider the eigenbasis of the position quadrature operator $X_{\rm osc} = (a + a^\dagger)/\sqrt{2}$ instead.
-The use of such basis (hereafter referred to as the position basis) is motivated by the work in \cite{TA22}, where the authors studied the strong coupling regime in the hierarchical equations of motion and found that the position basis allowed for more stable and efficient results than the Fock basis.
+The use of such basis (hereafter referred to as the position basis) is motivated by the work in \cite{TA22}, where the authors studied the strong-coupling regime using HEOM and found that the position basis allowed for more stable and efficient results than the Fock basis.

 The position basis vectors, $\{ \ket{x} \}_{- \infty \leq x \leq \infty}$ with $X_{\rm osc} \ket{x} = x \ket{x}$ satisfy the orthonormality $\braket{x|x'} = \delta(x-x')$ with the Dirac's delta function $\delta(x)$ and the completeness relation $\int_{-\infty}^\infty dx \, \ketbra{x}{x} = I_{\rm osc}$ with $I_{\rm osc}$ the identity operator on the oscillator system space.
 Accordingly, $\chi^{\rm rec}$ can be expanded as